 They didn't respect the pull principle of Kanban

 There was no measurement of cycle time and lead time, metrics they can use to improve their flow

 Scrumban on the other hand can be a step up towards Kanban.
-Your work is a mixture of create and operational work and the iteration candence gives you focus to work on this plannable work.
+If your work is a mixture of create (plannable) and operational work, then the iteration candence gives you focus to work on this plannable work.